mcordingley/Regression/README.md

 As such, the `Regression` class does not have the `getIntercept` method that `SimpleRegression` has.
-Otherwise the remaining methods operate the same, albeit without stripping off the first value from array return values:
+Otherwise the remaining methods operate the same, albeit without stripping off the first value from any array return values:

     $coefficients = $regression->getCoefficients();
     $rSquared = $regression->getRSquared();